louislfkwok/calendar-web-app/README.md

 3. Main Page: The main page displays your to-do list and calendar side by side.

 4. To-Do List: You can add, edit, or delete tasks in the to-do list.
+The app can also automatically allocate tasks into the calendar.

 5. Calendar: Click on an empty slot in the calendar to add an event.
 The date, start time, and end time will be set automatically based on the slot you clicked.
 Enter the event name to add it.